Joe Iconis had a helluva summer.

 That’s just one of the things Joe and I talked about on my podcast this week.
 Listen in to hear him us chat about . . .

 - Just how that Be More Chill album went viral (and what you can do to make yours do the same . . . you may not like the answer).

 - Why he works with the same “crew” of performers on so many of his shows.

 - What doing “concerts” had to do with his success.

 - How he dealt with the disappointment of his first show not going all the way when he thought it might.

 - The fear of disappointing fans when your show is a social media success.

-Click here for the link to my podcast with David!
+Click here to listen to my podcast with Joe!